 Surplus earnings and losses

-If you have an online Universal Credit account and are self-employed, earnings or losses from one month can be taken into account when working out how much Universal Credit you receive in a later month.
+If you are self-employed and claiming Universal Credit, earnings or losses from one month can be taken into account when working out how much Universal Credit you receive in a later month.

 If you earn more than £2,500 over the monthly amount you can earn before you receive no Universal Credit payment, you are said to have surplus earnings.
 The amount of earnings above the £2,500 threshold are the surplus earnings and will be taken into account in the next monthly assessment period.
 This may reduce the amount of Universal Credit you receive in later months, or perhaps mean that you can’t get any Universal Credit payment in those months.

 If you make a loss in one month, the loss will be stored and taken into account in months when you make a profit.
 If the profits are not high enough to fully cover a loss, the remaining loss will be carried forward to the next month when you make a profit.
 A loss will stop being taken into account once all your losses have been accounted for or your self-employed business ends.